 R has a wide variety of machine learning (ML) models.
 While the many ML functions solve similar problems by predicting various outcomes, they use a confusing array of different command styles, making them hard to learn.
 Fortunately, the caret package provides a standard approach to dozens of ML functions, greatly speeding learning and use.
-This full-day hands-on workshop starts with ML basics and takes you step-by-step through increasingly complex modeling styles.
+This two-day hands-on workshop starts with ML basics and takes you step-by-step through increasingly complex modeling styles.

 Photography by Steve Chastain http://www.stevechastainphotography.com/